 According to Steve Blank, startup teams often focus too much on developing the product.
 They perfect it for months without testing it in a real life.
 Consequently, lots of them fail.
 Only after the release, they find out that their product isn’t so appealing to people.
 The idea wasn’t that great from the very beginning.
 Or, what’s even worse, people turn on them because there was some flaw in the product.
 This could be a minor flaw, but people aren’t willing to give a second chance in such rapidly developing business like IT.

-42% of startups stated that “lack of market need for their product” was the main reason of their failure.
+42% of startups stated that “lack of market need for their product” was the main reason for their failure.

 Did you know that Foursquare had only check-in function and badges as the reward in its very beginning?
 Or that Groupon started as a single website called The Point and its goal was to find like-minded people to accomplish some tasks?
 And what about Spotify which was a closed beta MVP for Windows and could only stream music without fancy design and features?